The Future of Newspapers

 “NAA is a nonprofit organization representing the $55 billion newspaper industry.
 NAA members account for nearly 90 percent of the daily circulation in the United States and a wide range of nondaily U.S. newspapers.
 NAA also has many Canadian and International members.”

-4. The Canadian equivalent is the Canadian Newspaper Association, which offers a range of industry-oriented resources.
+4. The Canadian equivalent is the Canadian Newspaper Association, now Newspapers Canada, which offers a range of industry-oriented resources.

 6. Three fine publications: